H. L. Mencken was born 12 September 1880, and died 29 January 1956.

 - Giving every man a vote has no more made men wise and free than Christianity has made them good.

-- The fact is that the average man’s love of liberty is nine-tenths imaginary, exactly like his love of sense, justice and truth.
+- The fact is that the average man’s love of liberty is nine-tenths imaginary, exactly like his love of sense, justice, and truth.
 He is not actually happy when free; he is uncomfortable, a bit alarmed, and intolerably lonely.
 Liberty is not a thing for the great masses of men.
-It is the exclusive possession of a small and disreputable minority, like knowledge, courage and honor.
+It is the exclusive possession of a small and disreputable minority, like knowledge, courage and honour.
 It takes a special sort of man to understand and enjoy liberty — and he is usually an outlaw in democratic societies.

 - I never lecture, not because I am shy or a bad speaker, but simply because I detest the sort of people who go to lectures and don’t want to meet them.